Hormones Balance & Optimal Mental Health

 Hormones affect every function of the human body – including the functioning of the brain.
 By restoring balance to the body, hormone therapy may prove to be more effective with fewer side effects than harsh medications that have dangerous or unpleasant contraindications.

-SottoPelle® hormone replacement pellets can help restore your body to optimal balance.
+The SottoPelle® hormone replacement method can help restore your body to optimal balance.
 And pellet therapy offers several advantages, including NO daily pills, NO painful weekly shots, and NO messy creams.
-Additionally, SottoPelle® pellet therapy utilizes bioidentical hormones that are safer, more effective, and more natural than lab-created synthetics.
+Additionally, the SottoPelle® pellet method utilizes bioidentical hormones that are safer, more effective, and more natural than lab-created synthetics.
 Because bioidentical hormones are identical to the body’s own hormones, they offer more effective results, with fewer side-effects and risks.

 Hormone Therapy | Phoenix Area: (323) 986-5100